Spotify vs. Apple Music: Which service is the streaming king?

 Music library

 Spotify first gained its dominant position on the strength of its impressive 30 million-plus song catalog.
 Couple this with the fact that it adds over 20,000 new songs each day, and the service offers more music than your ears even know what to do with.
-While several holes do exist in its library — Garth Brooks, Taylor Swift, Tool — Spotify’s catalog is extremely deep, and set the gold standard.
+While several holes do exist in its library — Garth Brooks, Tool — Spotify’s catalog is extremely deep, and even holdout Taylor Swift has conceded her protest.
 Moreover, the Swedish streaming service brings all the latest record releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists, and rising stars alike.

 However, Apple’s service touts around 40 million songs, which is superior to Spotify’s “more than 30 million” figure (though we’re not sure by how much), and also outdoes newer contenders like Amazon’s paid streaming service and Jay Z’s Tidal.
-Moreover, Apple has taken steps to secure more exclusives than the competition, Taylor Swift’s oeuvre being a prime example.
+Moreover, Apple has taken steps to secure more exclusives than the competition.
 Spotify isn’t too happy with artists signing exclusivity deals with Apple, either.
 Reportedly, Spotify has a history of altering search rankings for artists who release their music through Apple first.

 There’s another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
 Any music you’ve got — whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match — will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
 Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches like you can with Apple Music.

-Note: Update: We’ve added some information about Spotify’s Secret Genius program, Apple’s recently announced multiroom speaker, and Apple Music’s $99 annual subscription, as well as the fact that Taylor Swift’s music is now on Spotify.